Waylay vs Deadlock matchup in Valorant

 The Duelist (Waylay) vs Sentinel (Deadlock) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Waylay's Duelist abilities serve different purposes than Deadlock's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

-Waylay has favorable matchups against 19 agents and unfavorable matchups against 8 agents in Valorant.
-Waylay's strongest matchup is against Phoenix with a 65.2% win rate.
-The most challenging matchup is Breach at 25.0% win rate.
+Waylay has favorable matchups against 14 agents and unfavorable matchups against 14 agents in Valorant.
+Waylay's strongest matchup is against Miks with a 100.0% win rate.
+The most challenging matchup is Harbor at 33.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent